MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Remaining Proofs

 \subsection{Proof of Lemma \ref{lemma:ExpDisGraphCond}}

-As far as (A) is regarded we use the result from \cite{optas-chrno}, i.e. w.h.p. the chromatic number of $G(n,d/n)$ is $d/(2\ln d)$.
-As far as (B) is regarded we use Lemma \ref{lemma:SimpleBlock} from Section \ref{sec:DetailsBlock}.
+As far as (a) is regarded, we use the result in \cite{k-core}, which states that w.h.p. $\G$ has no $t$-core for $t\geq d$.
+As far as (b) is regarded we use the result from \cite{optas-chrno,chromatic2}, i.e. with probability $1-o(1)$ the chromatic number of $G(n,d/n)$ is $d/(2\ln d)$.
+As far as (c) is regarded we use Lemma \ref{lemma:SimpleBlock} from Section \ref{sec:BlckCreation}.

-It suffices to show that (C) holds w.h.p.
-We remind the reader that the outer boundary of each multi-vertex block contains break points.
-That is, if there is a heavy path between some high degree vertex in some block $B$ and a break point at the boundary, then its length should be greater than $\ln n/d^{2/5}$.
-Clearly, it suffices to show w.h.p. there is no path in $G(n,d/n)$ which is length greater than $\ln n/d^{2/5}$ and its weight is greater than 1.
+As far as (d) is regarded observe the following: There is no break-point at the outer boundary of a block $B$ that is influenced by a vertex within distance $\ln n/d^{2/5}$ inside $B$.
+It remains to consider the paths of length larger than $\ln n/d^{2/5}$.

+From Lemma \ref{lemma:SimpleBlock} we have that every $B\in {\cal B}$ is a tree with at most one extra edge.
+Furthermore, the fact that ${\cal C}$ contains only cycles of length less than $10\log n/(\log d)^2$ and the fact that there is no elementary path of length greater than $\log(n)/(\log d)^2$, imply that in each $B\in {\cal B}$ there is no path of length greater than $50\ln n$.